 Bush beans care

-This ease of care for bush beans makes them a great option for beginning gardeners or those with limited time for garden maintenance.
-However, they are more likely to suffer from diseases related to damp soil since their foliage is closer to the ground than pole beans.
+- This ease of care makes bush beans a great option for beginning gardeners or those with limited time for garden maintenance.

-Share this post about bush beans vs pole beans on Twitter
+Share this post about bush beans vs pole beans on X

 Would you like a reminder of this post detailing the difference between pole and bush beans?
-Just pin this image to one of your gardening boards on Pinterest so that you can easily find it later.
+Pin this image to one of your gardening boards on Pinterest so that you can easily find it later.

-Printable - Shopping List for Pole Beans vs Bush Beans
+Pole Beans vs Bush Beans at a Glance Printable

 Materials